 - Complaints not resolved at the Associate/Assistant Vice President level can then be directed to the Vice President responsible for that unit.

 - Unless otherwise specified, the Vice President (or designee) responsible for the unit will constitute the final decision-making authority for the University.
 Students have the right to appeal decisions to the President of the University within 10 business days of the Vice President's (or designee) decision.
 The results of complaints appealed at this level are final and may not be appealed further.
 All appeals will be recorded in the student complaint log.

 - Logs of all formal written complaints will be entered by the person receiving the complaint and will be stored on the password protected University server.
 The logs will be monitored by the Provost/Vice President for Academic Affairs (or designee), the Dean of Students, and the Dean of Assessment and Instructional Development.
 Customer Service Complaint

 Grievance (on the basis of personal status)

 Procedure for Filing a Formal Written Complaint Students who wish to file a complaint should follow the procedures outlined in the General Student Complaint Policy above.
 If you have already attempted informal resolution with the party involved via phone, email or in person, then you may file a Formal Written Complaint to the appropriate Academic Dean or Vice President using the form below.
 All Formal Written Complaints will be logged and available for viewing by representatives from Academic Affairs and Student Affairs.
-Complaints must be filed within 30 days of the alleged issue or the last recorded date of attendance.
+Complaints must be filed within 30 days of the alleged issue or the last recorded date of attendance, whichever comes first.
 Formal Written Complaint Form